-Furthermore, such confidence may be adversely affected by local, regional or global health crises including but not limited to the rapid and pandemic spread of novel viruses such as COVID-19 (Coronavirus).
-The impact of a health crises like COVID-19 (Coronavirus) or other such global health crises that may arise in the future could exacerbate political, social, and economic risks previously mentioned, and result in significant breakdowns, delays and other disruptions to important global, local and regional supply chains affected, with potential corresponding results on the operating performance of affected portfolio companies.
+Furthermore, such confidence may be adversely affected by local, regional or global health crises including but not limited to the rapid and pandemic spread of viruses such as coronavirus (COVID-19).
+The impact of a health crises like coronavirus (COVID-19) or other such global health crises that may arise in the future could exacerbate political, social, and economic risks previously mentioned, and result in significant breakdowns, delays and other disruptions to important global, local and regional supply chains affected, with potential corresponding results on the operating performance of affected portfolio companies.
 A climate of uncertainty, including the contagion of infectious viruses or diseases, may reduce the availability of potential investment opportunities, and increase the difficulty of modeling market conditions, potentially reducing the accuracy of financial projections.

-The United States has responded to the COVID-19 (Coronavirus) pandemic and resulting economic distress with fiscal and monetary stimulus packages.
-In late March 2020, the government passed the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), a stimulus package providing for over \$2.2 trillion in resources to small businesses, state and local governments, and individuals that have been adversely impacted by the COVID-19 (Coronavirus) pandemic.
+The United States responded to the coronavirus (COVID-19) pandemic and resulting economic distress with fiscal and monetary stimulus packages.
+In late March 2020, the government passed the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), a stimulus package providing for over \$2.2 trillion in resources to small businesses, state and local governments, and individuals adversely impacted by the coronavirus (COVID-19) pandemic.
 In late December 2020, the government also passed a spending bill that included \$900 billion in stimulus relief for the COVID-19 pandemic.
 Further, in March 2021, the government passed the American Rescue Plan Act of 2021, a \$1.9 trillion stimulus bill to accelerate the United States' recovery from the economic and health effects of the COVID-19 pandemic.
-In addition, in mid-March 2020 the U.S. Federal Reserve ("Fed") cut interest rates to historically low levels and has promised unlimited and open-ended quantitative easing, including purchases of corporate and municipal government bonds.
+In addition, in mid-March 2020 the U.S. Federal Reserve ("Fed") cut interest rates to historically low levels and commenced unlimited and open-ended quantitative easing, including purchases of corporate and municipal government bonds.
 The Fed also enacted various programs to support liquidity operations and funding in the financial markets, including expanding its reverse repurchase agreement operations, adding \$1.5 trillion of liquidity to the banking system; establishing swap lines with other major central banks to provide dollar funding; establishing a program to support money market funds; easing various bank capital buffers; providing funding backstops for businesses to provide bridging loans for up to four years; and providing funding to help credit flow in asset-backed securities markets.
-The Fed also plans to extend credit to small- and medium-sized businesses.
+The Fed also extended credit to small- and medium-sized businesses.